arabold/serverless-sentry-lib/README.md

 `RavenLambdaWrapper` as shown in the examples above.
 In addition, error reporting is only active if the `SENTRY_DSN` environment variable is set.
-This is an easy way to enable or disable reporting as a whole or for specific functions through your `serverless.yml` without changing any code, i.e. if you want to temporarily disable the reporting for testing.
+This is an easy way to enable or disable reporting as a whole or for specific functions.

 In some cases it might be desirable to disable only error reporting itself but keep the advanced features such as timeout and low memory warnings in place.
-This can be achieved via setting the respective options in the `RavenLambdaWrapper` during initialization:
+This can be achieved via setting the respective options in the environment variables or the `RavenLambdaWrapper` during initialization:

 ```js
 const RavenLambdaWrapper = require("serverless-sentry-lib");